New Features Available!

 Maintain Distance Between Sensors & Ground

-Now that you have determined your optimal altitude for the jobsite, you can use terrain following to set the drone to follow the curvature of the terrain, so you can maintain the distance from the sensors to the ground.
+Now that you have determined your optimal altitude for the jobsite, you can use terrain following to set the drone to follow the contour of the terrain, so you can maintain the distance from the sensors to the ground.
 The images below illustrate how terrain following solves issues related to sensor proximity to scanned objects.

 Precautions for Using Terrain Following